k-omura/truetype_Arduino/README.md

 - Support for more various displays

 ## display
+- ILI9341: Operation stops halfway when displaying Japanese(or big font).
 - Faster display of fonts (especially complex characters such as kanji).
 - Align text to the right.